Family Home Page Machinist Home Page Shop Details Lathe Cleanup Projects

 The left side is cut with a 60° angle.
 The angle on original adapter was much shallower, and the attachment set screws dug into the dovetail (top of page, second photo) instead of pulling the mating pieces together.
 The 60°angle allows the set screws with ends ground to the same angle (inset photo, bottom) to pull the pieces tightly together without digging into the aluminum.

-My mini-lathe is too small to allow orientating the tool to cut the near side of the bore, so I had to cut on the far side.
+My mini-lathe is too small to allow positioning the tool to cut on the near side of the bore, so I had to cut on the far side.
 This required running the motor in reverse – the piece in this photo is rotating clockwise as viewed from the end.
 Running in reverse presents no problem thanks to the lathe's DC motor and controller.
 The lead screw was set to feed the tool out of the bore, so there was never any concern of feeding in too far.

 The threads are a bit rough, probably because my final cut was slightly deeper than intended.
 Nevertheless, they mate fine with the extension tube.
 This area incorporates the second improvement over the original adapter – a deeper hole with more threads.
 The original adapter's threaded hole was too shallow, forcing the extension tube's male threads to bottom-out in the adapter hole and leaving a 0.08" gap between the adapter and the tube.
 The connection was solid because the tube was bottomed, but I believe it's better for the external surfaces to mate.
 This spreads the load over a broader area, reducing forces on the joint.